 How Did the Battle of Culloden Change British and American History?

-The Battle of Culloden occurred on April 16, 1746 and was the last pitched battle in Britain.
-Effectively, it defeated and put an end to a series of Jacobite uprisings that had been ongoing since the 1688 following the Glorious Revolution, which put an end to the male-line succession of the House of Stuart on the British throne.
-The Jacobites were a group who wanted to restore the Stuart line.
+The Battle of Culloden occurred on April 16, 1746, and was the last pitched battle in Britain.
+Effectively, it defeated and put an end to a series of Jacobite uprisings that had been ongoing since 1688 following the Glorious Revolution.
+It also put an end to the male-line succession of the House of Stuart on the British throne.
+The Jacobites primary goal was to restore the Stuart line.
 The Jacobites were predominately Scots who were Catholics from the highland regions of Scotland.

 Background to the Battle

 The House of Stuart had ruled Scotland from 1371 until 1603; from 1603 until the death of Queen Anne in 1714, they ruled the united crowns of England and Scotland and what became Great Britain after the act of Union that formalized the integration of Scotland and England.
 However, in 1688, the removal of James II in the Glorious Revolution effectively meant that the Stuart male line succession would die out.
 While the revolution has often been seen as "bloodless," the reality was many people were not happy with the overthrow of the Stuarts and bloody repressions occurred, as the Stuarts were seen as the legitimate heirs by their supporters in Scotland and England.
 Massie, A. (2013) The Royal Stuarts: A History of the Family that Shaped Britain.
 New York, St. Martin’s Griffin.